shanemileham/shanemileham.github.io/_kb/professional/leadership/storytelling.md

 - Proof that the Magic Wand will get people to the Promised Land
   - Testimonials, stats

+## Meaning
+Meaning for event is based on how you see it playing into the overall story.

+Positive storytelling skills are great for life.

+An event's meaning is unknown in that moment; it's based on perception of what's to come.
+Hearing someone say "uh oh" when playing with Legos will have a very different meaning for the same event than if they context is they're performing surgery.
+The sound waves hitting our eardrum may be the exact same, but our interpretation can differ drastically based on perceived threat or other context.
+See sound meditation.

+An event's meaning is clearer in hindsight, but the meaning again depends on what story is being told.
+From a personal perspective you can see how a moment led to a turning point in a relationship or career, and it can be more obvious.
+Other events are more subject to interpretation, and it's crucial to be able to tell stories to ourselves and others that give meaning to arbitrary events in our lives.

+Gratefulness ascribes positive meaning to past and current events.
+It's an element of positive self storytelling.

 ## Resources
 - [Wikipedia: The Hero's Journey](https://en.wikipedia.org/wiki/Hero%27s_journey)
 - [TED Talk by David JP Philips: The magical science of storytelling](https://www.youtube.com/watch?v=Nj-hdQMa3uA)